SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 represent the characters ``D``, ``o``, ``g``, and ``!``, whose UTF-8 representation is the same as their ASCII representation.
 The last four ``codeUnit`` values (``240``, ``159``, ``144``, ``182``)
-are a four-byte UTF-8 representation of the 🐶 character.
+are a four-byte UTF-8 representation of the ``DOG FACE`` character.

 ..
 TODO: contiguousUTF8()